August 3, 2021

-Have you heard about our special wine harvest week at La Cucina Romana in the Sabine Hills?
-We’re excited to announce a special itinerary for the week of September 20-26 only!
+Have you heard about our special wine harvest weeks at La Cucina Romana in the Sabine Hills?
 You can experience first-hand how wine is made, from picking the grapes to starting the fermentation.
 You will also, of course, enjoy hands-on cooking classes focussing on delicious Italian dishes, such as this recipes for the classic dish, “Gnudi,” during your authentic cooking tour.

 Gnudi, by the way, are a type of dumpling, akin to gnocchi but made with almost no flour.
 They are sometimes called “ravioli gnudi,” or “nude ravioli,” as in essence they are the raviolo filling “naked” of its pasta outer layer.
 It is pronounced “nyoo-dee,” and it is a fabulously tasty but quite simple dish!

-Mix the greens with an equal amount of ricotta cheese and one egg, and some Parmesan cheese.
+2. Mix the greens with the ricotta cheese and one egg, and some Parmesan cheese.

-Dress them with butter or olive and sage, and sprinkle with more Parmesan.
+5. Dress them with butter or olive oil and herbs such as sage or basil, and sprinkle with more Parmesan.

-Note: you can also serve them with a light tomato sauce, as pictured, or pop them into a hot oven for a few minutes with some blue cheese sprinkled over them.
+Note: you can also serve them with a light tomato sauce or pop them into a hot oven for a few minutes with some blue cheese sprinkled over them.